gitnacho/docs/docs/ui/components/Chart/Axes/Types/datetimecategorical.md

 ### Date Time Component

 Defines the component of each Calendar structure that participates in the grouping process.
 The possible values are from the {% typedoc_link enums:ChartAxisDateTimeComponent %} enumeration.
-To get or set the component use the {% typedoc_link classes:DateTimeCategoricalAxis,member:dateTimeComponent%} property.
+To get or set the component use the {% typedoc_link classes:DateTimeCategoricalAxis,member:dateTimeComponent %} property.

 ### Date Time Format